ekayx/nuxt-static-landing-page-template/README.md

 - components for sections in ./components
 - public/favicon.ico
-- localization files in ./locales
+- available languages in localization files in ./locales and in navbar element

 ## Documentations